Unspoiled beach is in Bonita Springs near Naples

 Gopher tortoises and their burrows are plentiful along the nature trail that runs between the sand dunes and the hammock.
 (Look under your car when you go to leave for gopher tortoises that might have wandered in.)
 It’s a good place to see crawl marks left by nesting Atlantic loggerhead sea turtles in the summer.

 Kayaking is popular on the inland side of Barefoot Beach, with its tidal creeks and mangrove swamps.
-Canoes can be rented at the Barefoot Beach concession and there is no launch fee if you bring your own.
+When full service returns, canoes and kayaks will be rented at the Barefoot Beach concession.
+There is no launch fee if you bring your own (after admission).

 A canoe trip through the estuary guided by a park ranger operates January through April.
 Reservations are required.
 Call the Collier County Parks and Recreation office at 239-252-4060 for dates and time.
 Fee is $10 per person.

-A one-mile nature trail weaves through the tropical hammock to Wiggins Pass.
+A one-mile nature trail weaves through the tropical hammock to Wiggins Pass, but it has not reopened since Hurricane Ian.
 Here’s a trail map:

-In recent years, a concession has opened that rents beach chairs, umbrellas and cabanas as well as food that you can order to be delivered here.
+In recent years, a concession has rented beach chairs, umbrellas and cabanas as well as food that you can order to be delivered here.
 Details are at Discover Barefoot Beach.
-(Note: Closed Monday and Tuesday.)
+(Note: I doubt it is fully back in operation yet.)

 The real attraction, though, is a perfect, unspoiled natural beach lined with a lush profusion of vegetation.

-Amenities at Barefoot Beach include: drink vending machines, restrooms, a learning center with natural history exhibits, butterfly and cactus gardens, a one-mile walking loop trail, picnic table and pavilion, foot shower, beach wheel-chair, bike racks and a life jacket loaner program.
+Amenities at Barefoot Beach include (most not yet available after hurricane): drink vending machines, restrooms, a learning center with natural history exhibits, butterfly and cactus gardens, a one-mile walking loop trail, picnic table and pavilion, foot shower, beach wheel-chair, bike racks and a life jacket loaner program.

 Barefoot Beach